 Amazon is well-known for its affordable prices and fast shipping.
 Its Ring doorbells are popular security systems that collect information about everything within earshot — including your private conversations and activities.

-When you use Amazon’s Ring doorbell, you have to sign in using your name, email, physical address and phone number.
-If you choose to log in with your Facebook account or another third-party login, Ring’s parent company, Amazon, also collects information from that third party.
+When you use Amazon’s Ring doorbell, you must sign in using your name, email, physical address and phone number.
+If you log in with your Facebook account or another third-party login, Ring’s parent company, Amazon, also collects information from that third party.

 The policy states:

 When you interact with our products and services, we obtain certain information by automated means … We may use these automated technologies to collect information about your equipment, browsing actions, and usage patterns.

 Why does Amazon want your browsing actions?
 Because it is an advertising and e-commerce company.
 The data it collects is shared with “service providers,” some of which are marketing companies.